Choosing an Oven

 While the major difference in oven power is gas or electric, there are so many other options to be aware of these days.
 Choosing an oven can be daunting, here we hope to give you a few pointers that will help you figure out what you need and what you want.

-Ovens come are either gas or electric, with electric being the most common for its ability to produce a better penetrating heat.
+Ovens are either gas or electric, with electric being the most common for its ability to produce a more constant, better penetrating heat.
 A range of sizes are available, usually between 52 and 112 litres.
-Fold down doors are the most common, however slide down doors are available on some ovens, which are more suitable for a compact kitchen.
+Fold down doors are the most common, however, slide down doors are available on some ovens, which are more suitable for a compact kitchen.

 Single Vs Double Ovens